reincas/Lanthanide/README.md

 To accelerate energy level fits of radial parameters, these matrices are kept in the memory after their first retrival from the cache file.
 There is also a cache for the reduced transition matrix elements.
-Consecutive calls of `Lanthanide.reduced()` will deliver the same object until a new set of radial parameters is applied via `Lanthanide.set_radial()`.
+Consecutive calls of `Lanthanide.line_reduced()` will deliver the same object until a new set of radial parameters is applied via `Lanthanide.set_radial()`.

 ## Usage examples